HIGHLIGHTS OF PRESCRIBING INFORMATION

 In adult patients with type 2 diabetes, and without clinically evident coronary heart disease, but with multiple risk factors for coronary heart disease such as retinopathy, albuminuria, smoking, or hypertension, atorvastatin is indicated to:

 - Reduce the risk of stroke

-In patients with clinically evident coronary heart disease, atorvastatin is indicated to:
+In adult patients with clinically evident coronary heart disease, atorvastatin is indicated to:

 - Reduce the risk of non-fatal myocardial infarction

 - Reduce the risk of fatal and non-fatal stroke